iOS 7 : What is it to developers? – iOS 7 APIs and Frameworks for App developers – Quick review

 Game center has plenty of improvements especially in multi-player games and The Game Kit framework (GameKit.framework) has several changes.
 Check at the Game center reference for the framework changes.
 Looking forward to so see more agile and interesting games.

 For Application developers:

-Multitasking in iOS 7 has additional background execution modes enables background content loading, push notifications that enables background download operations and those modes can be launched and also moved from suspended tstate to background state whenever required.
+Multitasking in iOS 7 has additional background execution modes enables background content loading, push notifications that enable background download operations and those modes can be launched and also moved from suspended state to background state whenever required.

-Also, Attaching files with messages has become possible with MFMessageComposeViewController framework.
+Also, Attaching files with messages have become possible with MFMessageComposeViewController framework.

 One interesting development is using AudioUnit.framework is one of your app can record music from another app acting as an instrument or use it to send audio to another app for processing.
 The use of this API might look limited, But plenty of musicians would find Apps that are built with framework, useful.

 Another interesting framework that comes with iOS pack is, Core Motion Framework would help developers to capture motion data from device hardware and process that data within the application.
 I hope to see several applications that compete directly with FitBit.
 This must be a framework we can expect to be placed in Apple’s watch.